marvande/epfl-ada-2019-data-analysis/README.md

 - We expect to identify a few number (3 to 6) of shopping trend clusters that we can relate to some household profiles and vice-versa.
 To enrich our results, we would like if time allows us, to try fitting a model to predict the consumption profile of a random household.

-- Format of the data and data size A COMPLETER : 307MB

 ### A list of internal milestones up until project milestone 2